PrestaShop/docs/modules/sample-modules/order-pages-new-hooks/signature-widget.md

 ## displayAdminOrderSide hook

-We use this hook to display scanned customer signature.
+We use this hook to display a scanned customer signature.

-Lets create custom repository `OrderSignatureRepository` class inside `demovieworderhooks/src/Repository` folder.
+Let's create custom repository `OrderSignatureRepository` class inside `demovieworderhooks/src/Repository` folder.
-Symfony Repository classes (https://symfony.com/doc/3.3/doctrine/repository.html) help to interact with the database by providing frequently used functions like `findOneBy` to get the data (for example filtered data by a certain criteria - `orderId` field from `OrderSignature` entity).
+Symfony Repository classes (https://symfony.com/doc/4.4/doctrine/repository.html) help to interact with the database by providing frequently used functions like `findOneBy` to get the data (for example filtered data by a certain criteria - `orderId` field from `OrderSignature` entity).